 The 2016 edition was dedicated to “Women in Europe and the World”.
 A number of high-profile actors from politics, law, finance and economics met in a series of discussions that brought together the worlds of politics and policy with those of academic research.
 Read more.

-The conference’s fifth edition brought together leading academics, policy-makers, civil society representatives, business and opinion leaders to discuss four main topics, all confronting the future of Europe.
-These were the establishment of the Alcide De Gasperi Research Centre, Europe’s place in the world, a new Schuman Declaration for the 21st century and the impact of surveillance in Europe.
+The conference’s fifth edition discussed in particular on the following four main topics: the establishment of the Alcide De Gasperi Research Centre; Europe’s place in the world; a new Schuman Declaration for the 21st century; and the impact of surveillance in Europe.
+Read more.

-The 2014 conference saw Matteo Renzi return as prime minister to join us in discussing the social and political model for Europe and the European Elections.
-The event also included a historically unpredicted live televised debate between candidates seeking the presidency of the European Commission.
+The 2014 conference saw Matteo Renzi return as prime minister to join discussions on the social and political model of Europe and the European Elections.
+The event also included a live televised debate between European Commission presidency candidates.
+Read more.

-The 2013 edition of the State of the Union analysed the topics of “Institutions and Democratic Governance” and “Migration and Citizenship” through parallel discussions coordinated by EUI academics and keynote lectures by high-level international speakers, including President Rosen Plevneliev, José Manuel Barroso and Mario Monti .
+The 2013 edition analysed the topics of “Institutions and Democratic Governance” and “Migration and Citizenship” through discussions coordinated by EUI academics and keynote speeches from Rosen Plevneliev, José Manuel Barroso and Mario Monti.
+Read more.

-At the second conference we were joined by Mario Monti, Matteo Renzi and José Manuel Barroso to discuss on the first day the challenges of globalisation and economic governance, addressing questions regarding the European sovereign debt crisis, and on the second day the EU energy policy.
+At the second conference we were joined by Mario Monti, Matteo Renzi and José Manuel Barroso to discuss the challenges of globalisation and economic governance, addressing questions regarding the European sovereign debt crisis and EU energy policy.
+Read more.

-Our first State of the Union conference welcomed to Florence political personalities, representatives from community institutions and national governments to explore the Lisbon Treaty, the implications of globalisation and financial stability in the midst of the Eurozone crisis, all as part of the Festival d’Europa.
+The first edition welcomed to Florence political personalities, representatives from community institutions and national governments to explore the Lisbon Treaty, the implications of globalisation and financial stability during the Eurozone crisis, all part of the Festival d’Europa.
+Read more.